 I’ve had my Minc Machine for a while now.
 And honestly, I was scared to use it.
 It looked very intimidating because I had no idea how to use it.
 My foiling machine stayed on its box for longer than I’m willing to admit.
 Lately, I’ve been on a quest to do things scared, so I opened the box and decided to give foiling a try.
 To my surprise, it was easier than I thought.
 Not to mention extremely satisfying.
 That’s why I want to show you how to create foil art prints using a few supplies and following some simple steps.

 Also, I made the printable I’m using on this blog post (Dream Big Inspirational Print) available to you for FREE.
-I’ll show you how you can have access to it at the end of this blog post.
+You can get access to it by filling out the form at the end of this blog post.

 Here is what you will need to foil your art prints: